microsoft/vscode-docs/blogs/2021/10/11/webview-ui-toolkit.md

 # Webview UI Toolkit for Visual Studio Code

-October 11, 2021 by David Dossett, [@david_dossett](https://twitter.com/david_dossett) and Hawk Ticehurst [@hawkticehurst](https://twitter.com/hawkticehurst)
+October 11, 2021 by David Dossett, [@david_dossett](https://twitter.com/david_dossett) and Hawk Ticehurst, [@hawkticehurst](https://twitter.com/hawkticehurst)

 We're so excited to announce the public preview of the [Webview UI Toolkit for Visual Studio Code](https://github.com/microsoft/vscode-webview-ui-toolkit).
-With this, extensions developers can quickly and easily create [webview-based extensions](https://code.visualstudio.com/api/extension-guides/webview) in Visual Studio Code that look, feel, and act like the editor itself.
+With this toolkit, extensions developers can quickly and easily create [webview-based extensions](https://code.visualstudio.com/api/extension-guides/webview) in Visual Studio Code that look, feel, and act like the editor itself.

 ![Webview UI Toolkit for Visual Studio Code: gallery view of components](webview-ui-toolkit-artwork.png)

 ## What is the Webview UI Toolkit?

 At its core, the toolkit is a library of components that developers can use to build user interfaces inside extension webviews.
-Note that this doesn't change our recommendation of [avoiding the use of webviews](https://code.visualstudio.com/api/references/extension-guidelines#webviews) in extensions unless you absolutely need them.
+Note that this doesn't change our recommendation to [avoid the use of webviews](https://code.visualstudio.com/api/references/extension-guidelines#webviews) in extensions unless you absolutely need them.

 Features of the library include: